 Account owners are responsible for choosing an appropriate investment program.
 The SIC will not provide individual investment counseling to account owners.
-Account owners choosing to invest in the Age Based and Target Risk Portfolios must determine that the Portfolios' asset allocation strategies are appropriate for their risk tolerance, time horizons and return expectations.
+Account owners choosing to invest in the Year of Enrollment and Target Risk Portfolios must determine that the Portfolios' asset allocation strategies are appropriate for their risk tolerance, time horizons and return expectations.
 Account owners choosing to invest in the Individual Portfolios are responsible for utilizing the basic principles of strategic asset allocation to select a combination of Investment Portfolios based on the account owner's unique time horizon, risk tolerance, return expectation, and asset class preferences.

 Account owners may employ a financial intermediary to provide advice on financial matters.
-A financial intermediary is a firm that receives compensation for contributions made to an Account established by one of its clients.
+A financial intermediary is a firm that receives compensation for each Account opened through the financial intermediary and for contributions made to an Account established by one of its clients.
 Financial intermediaries may include, among others, an account owner's broker, financial planner or advisor, banks and insurance companies.
 Financial intermediaries employ individual financial advisors who advise account owners and other contributors on an individual basis.